Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 2. Fix Login Page Redirect Issue

-If your login page keeps refreshing and redirecting you back to the login form, then this is a sign of a settings conflict.
+If your login page keeps refreshing and redirecting you back to the login form, it is often due to a browser cache or cookie issue.

 For help troubleshooting the problem, see our guide on how to fix the WordPress login page refreshing and redirecting issue.